bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

-`FileIndex.get_by_sha256()` in `quickbbs/fileindex.py`, whose cache never stores an absence — a lookup that finds nothing simply isn't cached, so a thumbnail generated moments later by a concurrent request is found on the very next lookup rather than staying invisible until an entry ages out. `thumbnail2_file`'s fast path (§4.11) reads through this cache on every request.
+`FileIndex.get_by_sha256()` in `quickbbs/fileindex.py`, whose cache never stores an absence — a lookup that finds nothing simply isn't cached, so a thumbnail generated moments later by a concurrent request is found on the very next lookup rather than staying invisible until an entry ages out. `thumbnail_file`'s fast path (§4.11) reads through this cache on every request.

 ### 1.4 Identical files share one thumbnail